-I attended a three-day workshop in Vancouver by nationally-known color consultant/trainer Maria Killam, and learned more useful information in those three days than in the entire two years of my interior design training in San Antonio.
-I learned how to evaluate color in context, how to see subtle differences, and especially what “undertones” were.
-It was like going from black-and-white to full color photographs – now I could see the full range of options.
+I attended a workshop by color consultant/trainer Maria Killam, and learned more in those three days than in the entire two years of my interior design training.
+I learned how to evaluate color in context, see subtle differences, and spot undertones.
 (I got a nasty shock when I got home from my Vancouver trip to see that my “neutral” sofa, walls and drapes actually had – gasp – yellow, purple, and pink undertones!
 I made some changes.)

-So how can a color consultant save your project and make your home feel right?
+How can a color consultant save your project and make your home feel right?

-1. She (or he) can evaluate color objectively, without your biases or blind spots.
+1. She can evaluate color objectively, without your own biases or blind spots.

 Most of us have color favorites.
 Often they’re reflected in the clothes we wear.
-But just because you look good in pale blue doesn’t make it a good color for your kitchen, with its granite countertops and travertine floors.
-A color consultant can tell you if your favorite choice really will work, and will keep you from making that rookie mistake.
+But just because you look good in pale blue or emerald green doesn’t make it a good color for your walls.
+A color consultant can tell you if your favorite choice really will work, and will keep you from making an expensive mistake.

-2. He or she can keep you from either slavishly following a trend, or stubbornly sticking to an outdated look.
+2. He can keep you from either slavishly following a trend, or stubbornly sticking to an outdated look.

-Love gray?
-So do I. Every wall and ceiling in my home is painted in Sherwin Williams’ “Agreeable Gray“, which is soft and elegant and makes the white molding and woodwork in my house really stand out.
-(By the way, I almost hate to link to it here because the color and photo on the Sherwin Williams’ website look nothing like the soft, pretty, light pale grey in my home . . . but that’s why online photos can be misleading.)
-But the gray trend is fading fast.
-Not that you can’t use gray – I fully intend to keep the gray walls in my 1920’s classic home – but it has to fit your space and look timeless, not trendy.
+Do you love gray?
+So do I. In my previous home, every wall and ceiling was painted in Sherwin Williams’ “Agreeable Gray“, which is soft and elegant and made the white molding and woodwork throughout the house really stand out.
+(By the way, this color on the Sherwin Williams’ website looks nothing like the soft, pretty color in my home, proving that online photos can be misleading.)
+But the gray trend has faded.
+Not that you can’t use gray – I kept the gray walls in my 1920’s classic home – but it has to fit your space and look timeless, not trendy.

-Conversely, if you last painted your home during the 90’s “Tuscan brown” trend and think your only options are burgundy or tan, a good color consultant will help you select a more updated color that will show off your home well, without it being too much of a shock to your system.
+Conversely, if you last painted your home during the “Tuscan brown” trend, a good color consultant will help you select fresher colors that will update your home without it being too much of a shock to your system.

 For low-risk projects like a kid’s room you’re going to paint yourself, you can take a gamble and paint it that bright pink that your daughter wants.
 The more saturated the color, the easier it is to pick a good one.
 (But fair warning: the right pink is a tough color to select.
 We’ve painted over more “Pepto Bismol pink” rooms than we can count.)